Vaishnavi19-code/Covid-Data-Analytics-Pipeline/README.md

 5. HTTP Request – Groq APIHTTPPOSTs the structured prompt to api.groq.com.
 Model: llama-3.3-70b-versatile.
 Returns a 3–4 paragraph professional situation report in natural language.
 6. Send a Message – GmailGmailSends the AI-generated report + statistics footer to the configured recipient list.
 Subject auto-includes today's date.

-workflow 2 - Covid Early warning system
+Workflow 2 - Covid Early warning system

 1. Schedule Trigger : Fires every 6 hours for near-real-time monitoring.
 Configurable to any interval.
 2. Read/Write Files from DiskFile SystemReads the latest version of covid_summary.xlsx.
 Assumes the file is updated regularly with new daily records.